 Quickly create related entity records

-With Map My Relationships control, you would be able to view the related records but now with this latest feature, you will also be able to quickly create a new related entity record through the relationship view.
+With Map My Relationships control, you would be able to view the related records but now with this feature, you will also be able to quickly create a new related entity record through the relationship view.

 For example, if you want to add a new Opportunity to an Account record without navigating from the relationship view, then you have to just click on the Opportunity entity node and it will open up a quick create form.
 Next, you have to just fill all the required details and save it to create the new Opportunity record.